Web of Science

 • Use the Advanced search query string as the search_string.

-• Leave the general_field empty unless all terms share the same field tag.
+• Leave the general field empty unless all terms share the same field tag.

 Example: